 This course provides students with a critical survey of current models of inquiry, tools, processes, and methods in different fields.

 MAS 505 20th Century Thought:

-Concepts of Change, Culture and Mind (3)
+Concepts of Change, Culture and Mind (3) fall, spring, summer once a vear

 This course introduces students to graduate-level interdisciplinary study of key thinkers, movements, theories and paradigms in 20th century thought.